sebastien-plutniak/archeofrag.gui/README.md

 * Integrated workflow for quick and efficient use of `archeofrag` functionalities
 * Convenient access to refitting datasets included in `archeofrag`
 * Built-in documentation
-* Charts generation and export as SVG
+* Charts generation and SVG export
 * R code generation
 * [*openMOLE*](https://openmole.org) code generation, a model exploration software
 * Interoperability: data can be exported to `archeofrag.gui` from the [*archeoViz*](https://analytics.huma-num.fr/archeoviz/en) application for archaeological spatial data visualisation.